-- The home has an outbreak. - The resident is self-isolating or symptomatic. - The local public health unit is in the Orange-Restrict, Red-Control or Grey-Lockdown level.
+- The home has an outbreak. - The resident is self-isolating or symptomatic. - The local public health unit is in the Orange, Red or Grey zone.

 General visitors younger than 14 years of age must be accompanied by an adult and must follow all applicable public health measures that are in place at the home (e.g. active screening, physical distancing, hand hygiene, masking for source control).